Reejig Blog

 If you want a role in the future of work, invest in your own learning first.

-"Teams are focused on upskilling employees, but they also need to upskill themselves.
-Understanding AI, automation, and workforce analytics is going to be a baseline requirement for leaders moving forward."
+"Teams focus on building capabilities in employees.
+But they also need to invest in themselves.
+Understanding AI, automation, and workforce analytics is a baseline requirement for leaders."

 The professionals who develop AI fluency will stay ahead.
 Those who don't risk becoming irrelevant.